Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This voting is applied iteratively to blocks in following positions, but only counting the votes by Peers that have supported the winning ordering up to this point (i.e. supporting a minority Block causes Peers to be excluded from the considered vote).

-One the overall winning ordering has been determined, the Peer appends any new Blocks it wishes to propose, then adopts this ordering as it's own proposal, which it communicates to all Peers.
+Once the overall winning ordering has been determined, the Peer appends any new Blocks it wishes to propose, then adopts this ordering as it's own proposal, which it communicates to all Peers.

 This procedure naturally converges to a single ordering: Any situation where Peers are voting for different blocks is unstable and will collapse towards one outcome, since as soon as a slight majority is gained for any proposal it will cause other Peers to switch to supporting it.
 After a few rounds of gossip, the good Peers (at least) will start to converge on a the same ordering.